 We Are All Made of Molecules by Susin Nielsen

-Stewart has a slightly different perspective on life to those around him.
+Stewart has a slightly different perspective on life from those around him.
 He finds life difficult enough before he is thrown together with his new stepsister, the extrovert and social magnet Ashley, Life gets even more interesting at school… Funny and heartwarming, this is a great book to promote resilience and challenge bullying.

 13 minutes: A Novel by Sarah Pinborough